In this namespace you will find classes and methods for handling data.

 - TypeError

-the selector callback must return a map
+- If the selector callback does not return a map.

 - Type